-201 Architecture and the Environment (Same as Art 223).
+201 Architecture and the Environment.
+(Same as Art 201.)
 An introduction to the basic concepts and skills necessary to identify, document, and manage the nation's historic resources.
 Three hours.
 Liebs.

 202 Special Topics.
-Courses are offered yearly by visiting faculty under this number, in specialized areas of historic preservation, through the Division for Continuing Education.
+Courses are offered yearly by visiting faculty under this number, in specialized areas of historic preservation, through Continuing Education.
 Current offerings include: